mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `chainstate_best_block_id`

-Get the best block ID
+Get the best block ID, which is the tip of the blockchain (i.e., longest chain, or mainchain).

 Parameters: